hoon610/hoon610/README.md

 My name is Hoon 😃.
 I was born in South Korea, and raised in Arizona 🌵🌵

 I am currently living in the Boston area, finishing up my Masters Degree.
-I was originally three years into doing a PhD in the behavioral ecology of ants, but my advising professor got a job offer in Florida.
-Due to personal circumstances I was not able to follow her and so I am graduating with a Masters instead!

 I love solving problems and have been coding throughout my undergrad and PhD degree work to manage, sort, and analyze large datasets.
 I am currently looking for employment in software engineering or data science.